 Your LinkedIn personal profile has two main images:

 When people land on your LinkedIn personal profile, the first thing that catches their eye is your profile picture.
-It appears as a circle thumbnail on your profile and across LinkedIn.
-Others on LinkedIn can see your profile photo on your profile (obviously), but it will also display alongside your posts and comments on LinkedIn and within LinkedIn search results.
+Your profile picture appears as a circular image on your profile and as a thumbnail across LinkedIn.
+Just like Facebook, other users on LinkedIn can see your profile photo on your profile (obviously), but it will also display alongside your posts and comments on LinkedIn and within LinkedIn search results.

-Linkedin’s recommended image sizing for your personal profile is:
+LinkedIn’s recommended image sizes for your profile are:

-Like your personal profile, your company page is made up of two images—a profile picture and a cover image.
+Like your personal profile, your LinkedIn company page is made up of two images; a profile picture (or display picture) and a page cover image.

-Most brands will use their logo image as the company page profile photo.
+Most brands will use their logo image as the company page profile photo to ensure that their brand LinkedIn page is instantly recognizable.
 The company profile photo is slightly smaller than the personal profile picture.
-It can also be uploaded as a square image instead of a circular thumbnail.
+It can also be uploaded as a square image instead of a circular thumbnail image.

 If you’re a LinkedIn group owner, you can also add a logo and a cover/banner image to your group.
 Logos and banners help to communicate your group’s purpose to members.

 LinkedIn’s recommended image sizing for group pages is: